Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 unnamed("everyone!")
 ```

 Basically, you just always have to use external args.
-If you want you could make `ditto` be `_ arg`, you can, but is an amazing nightmare because it would mean Rust and Swift have the exact same syntax and support the exact same things *but the mapping from syntax to behaviour is perfectly shuffled and never the same*.
+If you want to make `ditto` be `_ arg`, you can, but that is an amazing nightmare because it would mean Rust and Swift have the exact same syntax and support the exact same things *but the mapping from syntax to behaviour is perfectly shuffled and never the same*.
 This is pure chaos and I respect it entirely.

 Proponents of "Rust should totally have arbitrary subexpression type ascription" will be sad that I'm "burning" the `:` here but:

 * It's 2022 and it still hasn't happened, get over it
-* This is already rust's syntax for initializing records, so it's just Consistent.
+* This is already rust's syntax for initializing records, so it's just Consistent
-* Named arguments are way higher impact than defaults
+* Named arguments are way higher impact than type ascription

 I am perfectly happy to accept all the following restrictions Swift applies, but I concede that they're fair game for bikeshedding because we are adding this stuff to an existing language: